acworkma/openshift-to-aks/lab2-deploy-app-openshift/README.md

 # Lab 2: Build & Deploy Next.js App on OpenShift

-This lab replaces the previous Flask-style sample with a containerized Next.js application deployed to Azure Red Hat OpenShift.
-You will build the image, push it to GitHub Container Registry (GHCR), deploy manifests, validate health, and clean up.
+This lab demonstrates building a containerized Next.js application, pushing it to GitHub Container Registry (GHCR), and deploying it to Azure Red Hat OpenShift using Kubernetes manifests.

 ## Prerequisites
 - Completed [Lab 1](../lab1-deploy-aro/README.md) – cluster accessible